Academy for Advanced Academics: Background

 Each semester, students are enrolled in a minimum of three (3) college dual-enrollment courses, taught by FIU faculty, and four (4) high school courses, taught by M-DCPS faculty.
 This opportunity for acceleration offers the opportunity of graduating high school with an associate degree as well, the equivalent of two completed college years.
 The AAA student population maximum capacity is 100, with about only 50 students per graduating class.

-Founding faculty and staff (2009) of the Academy for Advanced Academics includes English Teacher Karen Adams, Social Studies Teacher John Burkowski, Counselor Gianeris Chedebeaux, Mathematics Teacher Gemma Alberto, Activities Director Dennis Lindsay, Clerical Maria De Armas and Program Principal Omar Monteagudo.
-As of 2015, the current Counselor is Rita Estorino.

 In 2011, a second chapter was opened on the Biscayne Bay Campus of FIU.
 AAA North currently hosts students from Alonzo and Tracy Mourning Senior High Biscayne Bay Campus and Dr. Michael M. Krop Senior High School.

-AAA North's founding faculty and staff includes English Teacher Martha Cabrera, Social Studies Teacher Arabpour-Pinder, Counselor Bridget Smith, Mathematics Teacher Barbara Schpilberg and Clerical Lorraine Bembry.
-As of 2016, the current Mathematics Teacher is Miguel Acosta, the current English Teacher is Natalia Romero and the current counselor is Odalys Ochoa.
+Currently, students from any and all high schools can apply; as of recent, AAA has become its own high school as opposed to being a programme offered within other schools.

 Clubs and Organizations

-The following clubs and organizations are active at the school:
+The following clubs and organizations are active at AAA: